palasthotel/blockX/README.md

  echo "</div>";
 ```

 It is possible to render WP_Query data in the editor template.
-But beware of peformance issues.
+But beware of performance issues.

 ---